nhsbsa-data-analytics/.github/docs/pre-commit-gitleaks.md

 ### AVD environment

-1. Create a new `conda` environment with the `pre-commit` package.
+1. (Once only) Create a new `conda` environment with the `pre-commit` package.
 Can name it whatever you like, I use `dev`.

 ```bash
 conda create -n dev -c conda-forge python=3.11 pre-commit
 ```

+The following steps should be repeated on _all_ repos.

 2. Activate the new environment.